 A plain white plastic one is perfectly adequate for holding pills and magazines, but they are a bit depressingly institutional.
-For a gift, look for one of the sleek metal designs which look more like furniture and less like medical equipment.
+For a gift, look for one of the which look more like furniture and less like medical equipment.

 Gifts to help her sleep

 After surgery, it can be almost impossible to get comfortable: hard to move, hard to sleep.
 A soft blanket is a great comfort, draped over hospital sheets for a feeling of home or wrapped around the shoulders while reading.